bixycler/UniinfoNotes/pages/Mind Jungle.md

 							  id:: 6675279b-214e-43e4-81b9-14b43026ec67
 							  collapsed:: true
 								- ![ENC_SYSTEME_FIGURE.jpeg](https://upload.wikimedia.org/wikipedia/commons/5/58/ENC_SYSTEME_FIGURE.jpeg)
-						- [data structure tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) can be constructed from [GUI tree view](((66750416-093a-4042-bb6d-78702c219c36))) by folding the stem line into the border of the stem node, called "stem circle", thus all branch edges are actually node stalks.
+						- [data structure tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) can be constructed from [GUI tree view](((66750416-093a-4042-bb6d-78702c219c36))) by folding the stem line into the border of the stem node, called " ((667bebeb-7f20-4d03-b860-1653c3137710))", thus all branch edges are actually node stalks.
 The shape of data structure tree is similar to the [phylogenetic tree](((66750135-8c59-477c-8baf-cb3898d54559))) but the meaning of edges is very different, so don't be confused between a linear stem line with an exponential series of stalks (branch edges): While each edge in phylogenetic tree is an internode segment, each edge in data structure tree is a stalk. id:: 66751015-5c34-493e-9663-4f0f5234b66e
 							- There's an artistic style of structure tree, usually used in [mind map](https://en.wikipedia.org/wiki/Mind_map)s, where the node is collapsed into a branching point and its stalk is used to name/describe that node. collapsed:: true